AASW, SDGs & the United Nations

 High Level Political Forum on Sustainable Development 2018

-AASW Policy and Advocacy Officer Dr Sebastian Cordoba attended the 2018 United Nations High Level Political Forum at the UN Headquarters in New York as an International Federation of Social Workers delegate, advocating for the important role of international and Australian social work in promoting community and environmental sustainability.
+AASW Senior Policy Advisor and RMIT Industry Fellow Dr Sebastian Cordoba attended the 2018 United Nations High Level Political Forum at the UN Headquarters in New York as an International Federation of Social Workers delegate, advocating for the important role of international and Australian social work in promoting community and environmental sustainability.

 The HLPF is the main United Nations platform on sustainable development and it has a central role in the follow-up and review of the 2030 Agenda for Sustainable Development the Sustainable Development Goals (SDGs) at the global level.